Pacatro/mininn/README.md

 # MiniNN

-A minimalist deep learnig crate for rust using [ndarray](https://docs.rs/ndarray/latest/ndarray/).
+A minimalist deep learnig crate for rust.

 > [!WARNING]
 > This crate is not complete.
 It will be updated and published on [crates.io](https://crates.io/) in the future.